ed12rivera/ed12rivera/README.md

 My name is Edward Rivera.

-I am a data analyst with experience working in SQL and Python.
-I am currently working on learning additional languages and improving my skills in advanced machine learning techniques.
+I am an aspiring data analyst with experience in revenue management.
+I have worked with SQL and Python in a work environment and am working on expanding my knowledge in JavaScript, VBA, and NoSQL.
+I hope to leverage these new skills into a data analyst position while continuing to learn with the goal of becoming a data scientist one day soon.

 ### Github Stats